-The SGTs already added, are highlighted in green.
-To quickly find a specific SGT in the list of those available, enter a text string in the Search field.

-- Step 2 To remove one or more SGTs from the Authorized Secure Group Tags list, select those entries and then click Delete. - Step 3 Click Done to return to the Add/Edit Group page.
+- The SGTs already added, are highlighted in green.
+To quickly find a specific SGT in the list of those available, enter a text string in the Search field. - When a Web Security appliance is connected to ISE/ISE-PIC, default SGTs from ISE/ISE-PIC are also displayed.
+These SGTs will not have users assigned.
+Ensure that you select the correct SGTs. - Step 2 To remove one or more SGTs from the Authorized Secure Group Tags list, select those entries and then click Delete. - Step 3 Click Done to return to the Add/Edit Group page.

-- Time Ranges and Quotas - Using Client Applications in Policies
+- Time Ranges and Quotas, on page 214 - Using Client Applications in Policies, on page 213